Trails of Presqu'ile

 This 1.6 km loop trail offers excellent opportunities to see migrating shorebirds along the natural beach and distant views of the water bird colonies on their island nesting grounds.
 The trail can be accessed from the south end of the beach or from west end of High Bluff Campground.

-A printable interpretive guide to the ecology of the point and the islands is available at the trail-heads or can be downloaded here: Interpretive Guide to Owen Point Trail
+A printable interpretive trail guide to the ecology of the point and the islands is available at the trail-heads or can be downloaded here: Interpretive Guide to Owen Point Trail

 Marsh Boardwalk Trail